Medal inflation: Later 20th century

 A large number of service awards (for "time served") were introduced following the Second World War, which increased the number of medals servicemen could expect to receive.
 The Vietnam War brought about the use of military bravery medals as a means of raising force morale.
 Historians Richard A. Gabriel and Paul L. Savage state that "medal packages" were common in which an officer received a set of medals merely for holding a certain rank or appointment; leading to a reduction in the perceived value of these medals.
 Later, US General Colin Powell described the practice saying that:

 Tim O'Brien, who processed awards in Vietnam for his unit, said of the time: "we dispensed awards – Purple Hearts, one and the same for a dead man or a man with a scraped fingernail; Bronze Stars for valor, mostly for officers who knew how to lobby".

 One award singled out as an example of medal inflation is the Army Service Ribbon, awarded for completing basic initial training, introduced by the US Army in peacetime in 1981.
-The 1983 Invasion of Grenada has also been cited as an example: some 8,600 campaign medals were awarded despite only 7,200 troops actually serving in the country.
-The New York Times also notes the awarding of combat medals to seamen of the USS Vincennes who shot down a civilian airliner, Iran Air Flight 655, in 1988 and the issue of a Purple Heart wound medal to a paratrooper who suffered heat stroke during the 1989 United States invasion of Panama were controversial.
+The US invasion of Grenada in 1983 has also been cited as an example: some 8,600 campaign medals were awarded despite only 7,200 troops actually serving in the country.
+The New York Times also notes the awarding of combat medals to seamen of the USS Vincennes who shot down a civilian airliner, Iran Air Flight 655, in 1988 and the issue of a Purple Heart medal to a paratrooper who suffered a heat stroke during the 1989 US invasion of Panama were controversial.
 The Gulf War of 1990–91 saw almost 3.5 million US service members awarded the National Defense Service Medal, though the majority remained in the United States during this time.

 A study in 1994 showed that there was some disparity between the services with regards the frequency of awards.
-The United States Air Force issued 287 decorations per 1,000 service members in that year, the US Navy 148 and the US Marine Corps just 70.
+The US Air Force issued 287 decorations per 1,000 service members in that year, the US Navy 148, and the US Marine Corps just 70.
 At the time there was pressure on the Marine Corps to increase the number of medals issued to "catch up" to the other services.